Key points of principle inform our approach to teaching in 2023-24

-- Our approach aims to restore in-person learning in both semesters.
-All teaching is live in the classroom with no recorded/prerecorded lectures with the use of MS Teams.
+- All teaching is live in the classroom with no recorded/prerecorded lectures with the use of MS Teams.

 - We offer no remote or online modules – everything is on-campus, and all students have to attend in-person to maximise learning opportunity.

 - We encourage maximum attendance at lectures/tutorials - evidence shows better grades!

 - We also endeavour to provide online supplementary or complementary materials.

 - Individual meetings between students and lecturers can be via MS Teams or in-person in the TSI building.

 - University support offices offer various supports for students - we encourage you to access them.
 Further information on this can be found below.

 - Students with complex medical conditions should contact the Student Health Service about learning options and how to manage your degree.